Spies and Hackers

 and in the original I think the focus was more on how they can just frenetically type without pausing and have stuff happen.
 Moreover, have it happen at the speed that they can type more commands - nothing ever takes a second or two to do (and they never need to stop and think for a second about what to type)

-11. Gravatar Luke UNITED STATES Says:
+11. Luke UNITED STATES Mozilla Firefox Windows says:

 Yes, and no one ever looks at the output of commands they type.
 Somehow all the movie hackers can read at the speed of light or something.